oscarrc/gbcam/README.md

 ### How it works

 1. Visit the [GB Cam web page](https://gbcam.oscarrc.me) or install [the GB Cam app](https://play.google.com/store/apps/details?id=me.oscarrc.gbcam.twa).
-2. Take a picture with "A"
+2. Take a picture by pressing a "A" (or press and hold to take a video)
-3. Now you can save the picture with "A" (or press and hold to take a video), take another with "B" or share it with the "Share button"
+3. Now you can save the picture with "A", take another with "B" or share it with the "Share button"

 ### Features